 "Say it Well in Good Sentences." — Plath

-Founded in 2010, the Master of Fine Arts program in Creative Writing, Editing, and Publishing is a 48-hour workshop-based residency program with three areas of concentration: fiction, creative non-fiction and poetry.
+Launched in 2012, the Master of Fine Arts program in Creative Writing, Editing, and Publishing is a 48-hour workshop-based residency program with three areas of concentration: fiction, creative non-fiction and poetry.
 In addition, students gain practical publishing experience through SHSU's Texas Review Press and Texas Review.

 While the program centers around the workshop experience, students will be expected to take a signifant body of coursework in literature and theory.